Back to All Events

 Therapist, peace activist, and trauma-focused practitioner with CfP whose work centers on healing, nonviolence, and resilience.

-This hour is an invitation and a call to action.
+This hour was an invitation and a call to action.

 A chance to stand with Gaza’s children to support concrete, life-saving repair, and to help build the infrastructure their future depends on.

-To learn more about GCV’s work, visit: The Gaza Children Village.
+To learn more about GCV’s work and to support them, visit: The Gaza Children Village.